pxai/fjs/document/content/functionaljs.md

 The first is perfectly pure.
 The second is altering a variable from the outside.
 Even if it’s a simple variable, the function multiplyMe is causing a side-effect and thus, it’s impure.

 ### say_hello
-Another inocent function.
+Another innocent function.
 This one just returns “Hello”, without using console.log.
 That may be clean enough.

 ```JavaScript
 function sayHello() {